Don’t Invest in Real Estate on Unfounded Optimism and Emotions

 “Luck is when opportunity meets preparation.” – Seneca

-I interviewed Theresa on my podcast a few years ago and she provided her Best Ever advice, which is a sneak peak of the information she will be presenting at the conference.
-Her advice addresses the question why shouldn’t you invest based on unfounded optimism and emotions?
+I interviewed Theresa on my podcast a few years ago and she provided her Best Ever advice, which is a sneak peek of the information she will be presenting at the conference.
+Her advice addresses the question, why shouldn’t you invest based on unfounded optimism and emotions?

 Originally published in the Best Real Estate Investing Advice Ever: Volume I